swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 Some tests need to be run over many different inputs.
 For instance, a test might need to validate all cases of an enumeration.
 The testing library lets developers specify one or more collections to iterate over during testing, with the elements of those collections being forwarded to a test function.
+An invocation of a test function with a particular set of argument values is called a test _case_.

+By default, the test cases of a test function will run in parallel with each other.
+For more information about test parallelization, see
+<doc:Parallelization>.

 ## Parameterizing over an array of values